2018, Nov. 9-11: Pitfalls and Pearls in Gynecologic Pathology

-USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) for the purpose of meeting the ABP requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
 Physicians can earn a maximum of 16 SAM credit hours.

 USCAP records courses at the Interactive Learning Center for future educational purposes.
 By registering for this course, you consent that your likeness may be used by USCAP.